docling-project/community/GOVERNANCE.md

 ### Process for becoming a TSC member

 At the moment, the TSC is not open for new members.
-This is expected to change in the medium-term.
+This is expected to change after the first 24 months.

 # Release Process